 Bonus tip: if you are the owner, don't ever talk about cash flow with employees unless you want to question if their paycheck will cash.

-Remember these 10 things never to discuss in front of or with an employee and you'll have less drama, less stress and more peace of mind.
+Remember these 10 things never to discuss in front of or with an associate and you'll have less drama, less stress and more peace of mind.